iamlos/meet-the-dockers/README.md

 # meet-the-dockers

 #1. docker-machine
     docker-machine ls
     docker-machine create
     docker-machine create --driver virtualbox -h
     docker-machine create playground --driver=virtualbox
     docker-machine ls
+    docker-machine ssh
+    //Now docker is connecting to the socket, not tcp.
+Check for DOCKER_HOST, it's not set because it doesn't need to be

+    exit

-    View the ip of the VM
+    //View the ip of the VM
     docker-machine ip playground

-    Print environment variables that allow you to connect docker binary to docker daemon docker-machine env playground
+    //Print environment variables that allow you to connect docker binary to docker daemon docker-machine env playground

-    Set the environment variables to allow you to connect to docker daemon eval "$(docker-machine env playground)"
+    //Set the environment variables to allow you to connect to docker daemon eval "$(docker-machine env playground)"
     docker ps